broadinstitute/cromwell/README.md

 }
 ```

+By default batch inserts will be processed in blocks of 2000.
+To modify this value add the field `insert-batch-size` to the `database` stanza.

 ## SIGINT abort handler

 For backends that support aborting task invocations, Cromwell can be configured to automatically try to abort all currently running calls (and set their status to `Aborted`) when a SIGINT is sent to the Cromwell process.
 To turn this feature on, set the configuration option